 Multidisciplinary Movement Disorders Clinic

 Our Surgical Therapies Improving Movement (STIM) program includes one of the largest deep brain stimulation centers in the Midwest region.
 We have a multidisciplinary evaluation program for potential surgical candidates including members from neurology, neurosurgery, psychology, psychiatry, speech pathology, radiology and social work.
 In addition, we are home to internationally-renowned researchers who are studying the underlying causes of Parkinson’s disease as well as new treatments.
 For those who qualify for the surgery, neurosurgery works closely with rehabilitation for patients who may need physical, occupational and speech therapy.
 DBS helps to relieve motor symptoms such as stiffness, improves the ability to move and may also reduce the severity of tremor.
-DBS also relieves dyskinesias over time, whereas levodopa causes dyskinesias over time.
-And, because electrical stimulation is constantly delivered to the brain, patients experience an increase in their “on” time – when motor function is good, while “off” times – when motor function is poor, are typically shorter and milder than before surgery.
+And whereas levodopa causes additional dyskinesias over time, DBS has been found to relieve them.
+Another benefit of DBS is that since electrical stimulation is constantly delivered to the brain, patients experience an increase in their “on” time – when motor function is good, while “off” times – when motor function is poor, are typically shorter and milder than before surgery.

 In addition to offering comprehensive care and cutting edge treatments for Parkinson’s disease, we are also conducting clinical trials on agents that may slow down the disease’s progression.
 We excel in bringing this cutting-edge research to the care of our patients.
 The National Institutes of Health has awarded our program with a grant to perform studies in individuals with Parkinson’s disease, looking at levels of chemicals in the brain and how they relate to motor and non-motor symptoms.
 We are also researching why some patients with the disease who take medications may have impulse control disorders, and how we can predict whether or not someone will develop significant thinking and memory problems.